jesusBV20/pprz_tools/README.md

 # Paparazzi UAS Tools _

-This repository contains some Python scripts and applications that help us test our GNC algorithms in Paparazzi UAS.
+This repository contains Python scripts and applications for testing our GNC algorithms in Paparazzi UAS.